devstream-io/devstream/docs/github-repo-scaffolding-golang_plugin.md

     repo: golang-demo
     # the branch of the repo you'd like to hold the code
     branch: main
+    # the image repo you'd like to push the container image
+    image_repo: daniel-hutao/golang-demo
 ```

 Currently, all the parameters in the example above are mandatory.